 My main focus right now is not on getting into this network, as I know that realistically speaking I need at-least six more months to get there and the aim is to diversify my blogging income and not just hope and pray to reach this threshold.

-I also don’t rely too much on social media driving these views for me (even though social is about 50% of my traffic), as I am focusing majorly on SEO so I can enjoy passive income a few years down the line.
+I also don’t rely only on social media driving these views for me (even though social is about 50% of my traffic), as I am focusing majorly on SEO so I can enjoy passive income a few years down the line.

 Not to mention, organic traffic generates the highest RPM for ads.
 In layman language this means, you get the maximum bang for your buck when the traffic comes via a search engine and not via FB or Pinterest.